feathersui/feathersui-website/docs/as3-starling/sdk/index.md

 ---
-title: Feathers SDK and MXML
+title: Feathers SDK and MXML (Starling version)
+sidebar_label: Feathers SDK and MXML
 ---

 The Feathers SDK offers everything you need to build Feathers (Starling version) applications using MXML and ActionScript 3, including compilers and user interface components, in one open source package.